Sony WH1000XM3 vs. Bose 700: Best Noise Cancelling Option?

-After a month of testing, I determined Bose Noise Canceling Headphones 700 are the best because they have superior build quality, crisp sound, an amazing calling experience, and support simultaneous connections.
-Sony Noise Canceling Headphones WH1000XM3 have a longer runtime with a more colorful sound profile, but the design needs work to be modernized.
+After a month of testing, I determined Bose Noise Cancelling Headphones 700 are the best because they have superior build quality, crisp sound, an amazing calling experience, and support simultaneous connections.
+Sony Noise Cancelling Headphones WH1000XM3 have a longer runtime with a more colorful sound profile, but the design needs work to be modernized.

-I’ll explain how I reached my conclusion by comparing two noise-canceling headphones (Sony WH1000XM3 vs. Bose 700) while evaluating six categories: sound, noise cancelation, software, fit, design, and battery.
+I’ll explain how I reached my conclusion by comparing two noise-cancelling headphones (Sony WH1000XM3 vs. Bose 700) while evaluating six categories: sound, noise cancellation, software, fit, design, and battery.

-- Noise Canceling: Four beamforming mics give you flawless phone calls and the ambient noise feature is amazing.
+- Noise Cancelling Four beamforming mics give you flawless phone calls and the ambient noise feature is amazing.

-- Noise Canceling: The overall noise cancelation is slightly better, but they’re not great for phone calls.
+- Noise Cancelling The overall noise cancellation is slightly better, but they’re not great for phone calls.

 - There’s no option to customize the sound inside the Bose app, but Bose brings something that’ll sound great with many music genres.